yashjonjale/fltrprjt/README.md

 Now, open the project on vscode or android studio connect your android phone with ur laptop with the usb cable Run it on your platform.
+The rest of the files are for your reference